 ENERGY DATA AND INFORMATION

 Starting in 2013, AMO developed and refined a consistent methodology for bandwidth studies such that comparisons could be made across the manufacturing sector.
 Energy Bandwidth Studies analyze energy use and the potential for energy savings in various processes for selected manufacturing sectors.
-The studies estimate potential energy savings by calculating differences among the typical energy consumption levels for a specific process and lower consumption levels based on the use of state of the art technology and technology currently under research and development.
-Bandwidth studies are available for the following sectors,:
+The studies estimate potential energy savings by calculating differences among the typical energy consumption levels for a specific process and lower consumption levels based on the use of state-of-the-art technology and technology currently under research and development.
+Bandwidth studies are available for the following sectors:

 - Advanced High-Strength Steel (AHSS)

 - Food and Beverage

 - Petroleum Refining